 We saw a unique opportunity to transform the ailing peanut sector and help Haitians meet the demand domestically.

 First, we facilitated a $1.25M investment in Acceso Peanut Enterprise Corporation (APEC), a peanut supply chain enterprise, to provide capacity building and inputs for Haitian peanut farmers that will significantly improve yield and quality.
 APEC will also purchase peanuts from smallholder farmers at favorable, fixed prices, then it will sort, test and re-sell them directly to buyers and the general market.
+We believe we can increase farmers' income by 300%.

 APEC’s depots will be staffed and supervised by Haitians and optimized to serve approximately 200 to 400 farmers within a five-kilometer radius.
 The depots will manage all disbursements of credit, seed and other supplies to farmers throughout the growing cycle as well as purchase farmer stock immediately following harvest at market-competitive prices.
+Five of these depots have already opened, and 35 are planned throughout Haiti, which will improve the livelihoods of more than 12,000 peanut farmers and bring positive change to their communities.

 APEC’s supply chain business model will train and source from 5,000 farmers over the next five years and over 12,000 farmers over the next ten years.